 The sheer volumes of investment required, along with the international nature of industry expertise and personnel, means we depend on partnering with foreign companies to recover our natural assets.

-Like any commercial operation, attracting these companies to invest in New Zealand is, in large part, based on their sense of achieving significant profits from their activity here.
+Like any commercial operation, attracting these companies to invest in New Zealand is, in large part, based on their sense of achieving profits from their activity here.

 2